WandyApi/WEB3API/README.md

 <pre>0 - Solana    1 - Binance     2 - Ethereum     3 - EthereumPoW  ... ... </pre>

 **Web3 App**
-A Web3 app should be very light and based on different blockchain networks and services/dApps (like wallet, distributed database, storage & message etc.).
+A Web3 app should be very light and based on different blockchain networks and services/dApps (like wallet, decentralized database, storage & message etc.).
 But the real world is not so beautiful.

 **Market**